-Made from a sturdy flame-resistant (FR) material, the best pants for welding will repel or self-extinguish fiery sparks and slag.
+Made from a sturdy flame-resistant (FR) material, the best pants for welding will repel or self-extinguish red-hot sparks and molten spatter.

-Keep in mind that even the best welding pants are flame-resistant—not burn-proof.
-They won’t last long if exposed directly to heavy slag or grinding sparks.
+Keep in mind that even good welder pants are only flame-resistant—not burn-proof.
+They won’t last long under direct exposure to molten spatter or heavy grinding sparks.

-Because a good pair of welding pants is an essential part of your personal protection equipment (PPE), here are 8 of the best welding pants for men and women.
+Because a good pair of welding pants are an essential part of your personal protective equipment (PPE), here are 9 of the best welding pants for men and women.

 Best Welding Pants for Men